-Professor and Chair of Aalto's Materials Platform,Chemical engineering (web site), Department of Bioproducts and Biosystems
+Professor,Chemical engineering (web site), Department of Bioproducts and Biosystems

 Orlando Rojas is elected Fellow of the American Chemical Society and Foreign Member of the Finnish Academy of Science and Letters.
 He holds double affiliation with the Department of Applied Physics in Aalto University and is adjunct professor with the Departments Chemical and Biomolecular Engineering and Forest Biomaterials of North Carolina State University, USA.
 He leads Aalto's Materials Platform, an innovative think-tank organization that catalyzes interdisciplinary research in the area.

 He is co-PI of the Academy of Finland's Center of Excellence in Molecular Engineering of Biosynthetic Hybrid Materials Research, HYBER (2014-2019).
 HYBER combines groups working on molecular self-assembly, genetic engineering of proteins, biotechnical production of engineered biomolecules, and plant cell wall materials.

 Nanomaterials, colloids and surfaces form the basis of his multidisciplinary approach to understanding the fundamental principles involved in design, manufacture and performance of biobased systems.
 His BiCMat group strives to learn the science and engineering of processes involving biopolymers from plants and animals and the development of advanced materials from renewable resources.
 The combination of expertise in his group enables control and design of self-assembly and structural hierarchies in multicomponent hybrid materials, upward from the molecular and colloidal levels.
 Multiphase systems are at the core of his research.